-Do not be shy about contacting them and enlisting their support.
+It can be helpful to contact them and enlist their support.
 Do what you can to educate them about the issues faced by people with a mental illness and their family and friends.
 Ask them to raise specific issues with a relevant Minister, or in Parliament.

 Despite everyone’s best efforts, crisis situations can occur.

 For more detailed information about treatment and support, see ‘Medications and other treatments’.

 Learning the skills focuses on ways of caring that many people have found helpful in their experience of supporting someone with a mental illness.

 They centre on a united, agreed approach by everyone involved, and on sharing responsibility.
 They encourage a sense of structure in day-to-day life.
 They recognise the need to combat loneliness and boredom by gently introducing new routines, social situations, people and activities.

 Sometimes caring for someone with a mental illness can be more difficult than usual.
 The person may talk about suicide, be verbally aggressive or even violent.
 You may feel that you are being ‘manipulated’ or that the person is stirring up conflict among family and friends.